computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 Whitman's curriculum was designed for Whitman: our faculty, our student population, and our institutional context.
 Rather than adopting our curriculum, we recommend using the process laid out in the [Curricular Practices Workbook](https://computing-in-the-liberal-arts.github.io/CS2023/).
-We believe that the added space for electives better deals with balancing ACM topic coverage with the expertise of our approximately 5 FTE faculty, allows for further program growth, and student freedom to explore and engage with the liberal arts and interdisciplinary programs.

 Our process benefited from two facilitators external to our department: for the summer workshop, a Workbook co-author, and for the fall working group, a Math colleague interested in curricular reform.
 We initially wanted an external facilitator so that faculty members could focus on the curriculum redesign activities rather than the mechanics of facilitation.
 Ultimately, we found that  having an outside perspective mitigated mitigated the dynamics of seniority and  catalyzed us to explain---and thus reconsider---our existing department norms.

-The curricular revision process still required a significant time investment from each of us:
+The curricular revision process required a significant time investment from each of us:
 20 hours of summer workshop meetings, 10 hours of fall working group meetings, and about as many hours of individual work.

 We hesitated to make weighty decisions about our curriculum while one of our tenure lines remains unfilled.